The Albany Clinic • Jul 15, 2024

-Ketamine infusion therapy is becoming a more widely recognized treatment option for several mental health conditions and chronic pain syndromes.
+Ketamine infusion therapy involves the use of ketamine infusions for treating mental health conditions and chronic pain syndromes.
 Despite its growing popularity, the process of ketamine infusion therapy can be unclear to some individuals.
 This article aims to provide a clear understanding of the treatment process, including the medical uses, how it works, conditions treated, and benefits of ketamine infusion therapy.

 Ketamine is a type of anesthetic, with its origins dating back to the 1960s.
 The first clinical use of ketamine was in the Vietnam War to treat troops with battle wounds.
 Since then, ketamine has been used in medical settings for anesthesia during surgeries.

 Ketamine infusion therapy was first used in the 1990s to treat individuals with chronic pain, particularly those who did not respond well to traditional treatments.
-Additionally, ketamine has been used in psychiatry as a promising treatment option for depression, anxiety, post-traumatic stress disorder (PTSD), and other mental health conditions.
+Additionally, ketamine has been used in psychiatry as a promising treatment option, known as ketamine therapy, for depression, anxiety, post-traumatic stress disorder (PTSD), and other mental health conditions.

 In recent years, ketamine infusion therapy has grown in popularity as a medical treatment option for several conditions.
 There have been many reported cases of successful ketamine infusion therapy treatment for difficult-to-treat conditions like treatment-resistant depression.